Freedom of navigation: Freedom of navigation and warships

 A particular characteristic of many FONOPs, and in particular American FONOPs, is that they are undertaken by vessels of a national navy.
 This brings to the fore a hot debate over whether freedom of navigation extends to military vessels.
 Most notably, Chinese legal scholars and government policymakers argue that the right of freedom of navigation given to civilian vessels in foreign waters does not apply to military vessels.
 Because of this, some countries including China require warships to attain prior authorization before they enter their national waters.
-Given such understandings of freedom of navigation, US and other country's FONOPs undertaken with military vessels could be viewed as provocative or even bellicose.
+They view FONOPs undertaken with military vessels as provocative.
 Other scholars have pointed out that the UNCLOS does not specifically mention freedom of navigation for warships outside of the high seas but that it has been practice between states to accept military activities at least within the EEZ.

-Innocent passage versus FONOPs
+Innocent passage vis-à-vis FONOPs

 The concept of innocent passage in international law and under UNCLOS refers as noted earlier to the right of a vessel to pass through the territorial waters of a foreign state under certain conditions.
 While related to FONOPs in that both innocent passages and FONOPs involve vessels traversing seas claimed by a foreign state, they differ in that if a vessel claims it is traversing under innocent passage terms, it implies a concession that the vessel is in fact traveling through territorial waters of another state.
 Both innocent passage and FONOPs challenge a state's imposed limitations on freedom of navigation in a maritime area, but innocent passage accepts that the area is within a state's waters, while a FONOP can be used to challenge a state's territorial claim to an area.

 Criticism

 There are many critics of FONOPs, with a wide breadth of criticisms regarding the efficacy, bellicosity, and legality of FONOPs.
 One group of critics argues that FONOPs are unnecessarily risky and lead to escalation.
 Chinese government responses to American FONOPs in the South China Sea fall under this category of criticism.
 A second group of critics argue that FONOPs are unnecessary, and that states should focus on the protection of their own ships rather than using ship operations to check other states' maritime claims.
-Still other critics argue that FONOPs are ineffective at their goal of limiting other states' maritime claims.
+Still other critics argue that FONOPs are not persuasively communicated or are otherwise ineffective at their goal of limiting other states’ maritime claims.